CrimsonCosmos/klayout-point-align/USER_MANUAL.md

 ![Alignment Points Diagram](example_points_for_manual.png)

-The diagram shows the 4 alignment points (white crosshairs) where the L-shaped alignment marks meet the corner boxes.
+The diagram shows the 4 alignment points where the L-shaped alignment marks meet the corner boxes.
 Click in order: Top-Left, Top-Right, Bottom-Left, Bottom-Right.

 ### Step 5: View in KLayout
 - Double-click the output `.lys` file to open it in KLayout